AndrewChan2022/panorama2cubemap/README.md

 ## build test code

-test code at the tail of the file
+test code at the tail of the cpp file

     mkdir build && cd build
     cmake ..